xxdydx/quartz/content/natural language processing/core topics/transformers/feed forward network.md

 - **how it works:**
     - it computes the mean and variance **across all features ($d_{model}$) for a single token**.
     - it then normalises that token's vector to have a mean of 0 and a variance of 1.
-    - **note:** this is different from batch normalisation, which normalises _across the batch_ for a single feature. layer normalisation is independent of the batch size, which is vital for nlp tasks with varying sequence lengths.
+    - **note:** this is different from batch normalisation, which normalises _across the batch_ for a single feature. layer normalisation is independent of the batch size, which is vital for NLP tasks with varying sequence lengths.
 - **why it's needed:**
     - **stabilises training:** it ensures that the inputs to every layer are always in a consistent, predictable distribution (i.e., not too large or too small). this speeds up and stabilises the training process.
     - **reduces covariate shift:** it reduces the problem where the distribution of one layer's activations changes as the parameters of the previous layers are updated during training.